sepp-tember/randomizer/src/site/markdown/index.md

 ### Usage

-A small example on how to use `WeightedRandomizedList` to get some elements in a random order:
+A short example on how to use `WeightedRandomizedList` to get some elements in a random order:

 	class Example {
 		public int main(String[] args) {